 In early May 2020, IHME switched away from the curve-fitting approach to a more mechanistic SIR-type framework.
-The model predicted roughly the deaths in the next few days in a phenomenological way and then fit an SIR-based model to the past and short-term future predictions to generate long-run predictions.
+Roughly, the model predicted the deaths in the next few days in a phenomenological way, and then fit an SIR-based model to the past and short-term future predictions to generate long-run predictions.
 The middle column shows that starting in May, the model allowed for asymmetry.
-It also started using a smoothing algorithm on the existing case data.
-The way error bands were calculated changed, but error bands still shrunk eventually instead of growing, reflecting that declining deaths implied that epidemics in SIR models in which R_t falls to less than 1 die out in an exponential manner.
-As a result of these changes, predictions of positive numbers of deaths stretched into summer 2020.
-Starting in June 2020, the final column of the figure, another substantial change was made to the calculation of error bands, whereby they start small and increase as time proceeds, reflecting increasing, not decreasing, uncertainty in predictions further into the future.6
+They also started using a smoothing algorithm on the existing case data.
+The way error bands were calculated changed, but error bands still shrunk eventually instead of growing, reflecting that declining deaths implied that epidemics in SIR models with R_t less than one die out in an exponential manner.
+As a result of these changes, predictions of positive numbers of deaths stretched into the summer 2020.
+Starting in June, the final column, another substantial change was made to the calculation of error bands, whereby they start small and increase as time proceeds, reflecting increasing, not decreasing, uncertainty in predictions further into the future.